SunXLei/SRender/readme.md

 Another way is directly opening the SRender file with [CLION](https://www.jetbrains.com/clion/), it will automatically configure the project.

+Notice: use multibyte not unicode!
+Remember to change your setting for win32 file

 ## Control of Camera